True or False? In Exercises 5 and 6, determine whether the statem... | Study Prep in Pearson+

 1

-Understand the context: The chi-square independence test is used to determine whether two categorical variables are independent.
-The null hypothesis (H₀) states that the variables are independent, while the alternative hypothesis (H₁) states that they are not independent.
+Understand the context of the chi-square independence test: This test is used to determine whether two categorical variables are independent or dependent.
+Independence means the variables do not influence each other, while dependence means they are related.

-Recall the relationship between the test statistic and the null hypothesis: A large test statistic indicates a greater deviation from the expected frequencies under the null hypothesis, suggesting that the observed data does not align well with the assumption of independence.
+Recall the relationship between observed and expected frequencies: In a chi-square test, the observed frequencies are the actual counts from the data, and the expected frequencies are the counts predicted under the assumption of independence.

-Review the decision rule: In hypothesis testing, if the test statistic is large enough to exceed the critical value (determined by the chi-square distribution and the significance level, α), you reject the null hypothesis.
+Analyze the statement: If the two variables are dependent, it implies that the observed frequencies will differ significantly from the expected frequencies.
+This is because dependence indicates a relationship that deviates from the assumption of independence.

 Verified video answer for a similar problem: